Ms. U, a Japanese member who was married to a Korean man who beat her

 Hello, I will tell you about my experiences.

 I told my parents that I wanted to quit my job and do God’s work full time.
-For nine months I fought with them over the issue.
-Finally, my father brought a scythe like the ones used to cut trees.
-He held it against my neck, and yelled at me if I would go anyway, but my determination was not shaken.
-Even if my parents could not understand it then, I believed that the day would surely come [when they would understand], and I felt that I could not make the True Parents of Heaven and Earth (3) and God sad.
-My determination was further strengthened.
+For nine months I fought with them, going back and forth over the issue.
+Finally, my father grabbed a sickle used for cutting wood, he held it against my neck, and shouted, “Will you still go?”
+Even then my resolve did not waver.
+I believed that even if my parents did not understand at the time, the day would surely come when they would know.
+Thinking that I could not make God and the True Parents (2) in heaven sad, my determination grew even more firm.

 ▲ Magazine article about Hiroko Yamasaki at the 1992 mass marriage.
 She was a very famous Olympic gymnast.